iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Introduction
 ============

-The quasardb web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a quasardb :term:`hive`.
+The quasardb web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a quasardb :term:`cluster`.

 Launching the web server
 ========================